chan2will/sdc-wiki/DYMO-Printer-Utils-(Intake-Label-Print-Button).md

 ![screen shot 2017-03-08 at 6 20 11 pm](https://cloud.githubusercontent.com/assets/8734556/23730218/f1f447b4-042b-11e7-8931-26ba39840192.png)

 The file you receive, if that's what you're updating, will probably have only one text area that has a bunch of different fields in it.
 It would be possible to keep things that way and join strings together to inject into the single text area, but I figure it's more straightforward to keep them separate and format each one individually per label type (explanation to follow in the next section).

-I also figure it's best to keep each one in its own row as pictured, since setting up code to dynamically resize text areas within the xml document in case some string (patient name, for example) winds up being unusually long would probably be an unwise investment of developer time.
-Each string having its own row will prevent anything spilling out into other text areas.
+I also figure it's best to keep each one in its own row as pictured, since setting up code to dynamically resize text areas within the xml document, in case some string (patient name, for example) winds up being unusually long, would probably be an unwise investment of developer time.
+Giving each string its own row will prevent potential string territory encroachments.

-Save the document and rename the file extension to `.xml`, and you should be set.
+Save the document and rename the file extension to `.xml`, and you should be all set.

 ## Code